Israel court tells settlers to evacuate outpost by Tuesday

-JERUSALEM Israel's high court ruled on Wednesday that the largest unauthorised Jewish settler outpost on occupied West Bank territory must be evacuated by next Tuesday.
+JERUSALEM Israel's high court ruled on Wednesday that the largest unauthorized Jewish settler outpost on occupied West Bank territory must be evacuated by next Tuesday.

 The court rejected an appeal by the settlers to delay the evacuation of Migron, a hilltop settlement of about 50 families, which a separate ruling a year ago decided was built on privately-owned Palestinian land.